taanishr/cse15l-lab-reports/week-5-lab-report.md

 government/Alcohol_Problems/Session4-PDF.txt:Finally, I would like to address the issue of funding.
 Much of
 ```

+This command line option only lists matches if the exact string is found (i.e., it is not a substring).
+For example, when searching accept, a word like acceptance would be excluded from the search.
+In this case, using I as the regex search helps single out personal annecdotes, quotes and acknowledgments rather than including words that begin with a capital I, making it powerful for text processing.

+Source: Found in `man grep`

 ### Command-line option 4: Limiting number of matches per file with `-m`

 Example 1: